Website of Egyptian web designer and front-end developer, Ahmad Ali.

 Nice clean use of the major HTML5 structural elements although I’d question the use of the

-element should have been used instead.
-Each of the journal and work entries are contained within an article
+small element to enclode the dates in the journal.
+The time element should have been used instead.
+Each of the journal and work entries are contained within an article which is internally split into sections.Remember that the

 Oct 5, 2011 1:31 PM